logwarp/pwsh/README.md

 - `$LogOutputDirectory` - Folder path to save the exported CSV files
 - `$EventTypesToExport` - Array of event log types to export

-Then run the script in a PowerShell session using the below line.
+Then run the script in a PowerShell ( Administrator ) session using the below line.

 ```
  Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; .\export_log.ps1